 International and government policy makers inadvertently facilitate tax evasion, corruption, environmental and organised crime by separating crime from its root cause.
-The handful of crime-fighters that do exist are starved of resources whilst an army of compliance box-tickers are prevented from truly helping.
+The handful of crime fighters that do exist are starved of resources while an army of compliance box tickers are prevented from truly helping.
 The authors provide a toolbox of evidence-based solutions to help the frontline tackle financial crime.

 Nicholas Gilmour is a consultant, providing expert advice and guidance to various governments and international organisations in fighting financial crime.

 Tristram Hicks is an international criminal justice advisor on the operational effectiveness of anti-money laundering regimes.
 He is a former New Scotland Yard detective superintendent.

 Foreword - Phil Mason